-BIO 234 Human Physiology and Anatomy II
+BIO 234 Human Physiology and Anatomy II 4

 The second of a two-semester sequence.
 Emphasis will be on mechanisms of internal homeostasis, i.e., circulation, nutrition, excretion, etc. Course purpose and format are the same as 233.
 For the biology core, BIO 223 and BIO 234 may substitute for BIO 310.
 Prerequisite: Minimum grade of C in BIO 233.
-It will not count toward a biology major.